 - First of all, I’m not sure it’s really possible to have no thoughts.
 I’ve certainly met no one capable of that.
 The point is to decrease the thoughts and change their content, not get rid of them completely.
 That should take the pressure off because most people think the goal is to have zero thoughts.
 Not gonna happen.

 2. Exercise helps release endorphins which soothes the brain and body and quiets the monkey mind.
 If you don’t have a lot of time to exercise on any given day, even a quick walk will help.
 Or run up and down the stairs in your house for five minutes.
 Exercise such as tai chi, yoga and qigong, helps to quiet the mind by putting the attention on the breath.
+Just get up and move somehow and somewhere.
+Where or how doesn’t matter as much as moving.

 Everyone has five minutes a day they can do this.
 Everyone.
 If you work in an office, shut the door if you have one, close your eyes for five or put in your earbuds and tune out.
 Same applies at home – take five.
 Settle the mind.
 You can do it while cooking by focusing on what you’re doing, not letting the monkey run wild.